Our School

 General Inquiries for LGS 55 Main,30 Main and 31 FCC Gulberg only : info@lgs.edu.pk

-No resume will be entertained at this addresses.
-Please go to the Careers tab and submit your resume and other documents.
+No resume will be entertained at these addresses.
+Please go to the Careers tab and submit your resume and other documents there.